pagopa/developer-portal/.changeset/orange-candles-learn.md

 "strapi-cms": minor
 ---

-Add pinned webinars to homepage strapi-side
+Add webinars to homepage in Strapi